 Now only half wave DC is available and this DC flows through optocoupler LED.

-When mains power is not present then optocoupler LED stays OFF, so phototransistor also stays OFF.
+Thus, the circuit produces a clean logic-level output and when mains power is absent, the optocoupler LED stays OFF, so the phototransistor also remains OFF.

-Transistor Q1 turns OFF and finally the output changes state by indicating the mains power failure.
+Finally, transistor Q1 turns OFF and the output changes state by indicating the mains power failure.

 How to Build: